List of Monster High characters: Operetta

 Operetta (voiced by Cindy Robinson except in Volume 2 of the webisodes, Gigi Sarroino in other appearances) is the daughter of Phantom of the Opera.
 She has red hair with purple streaks, purple eyes, and white skin.
 She describes herself as a high-octane rockabilly.
 Her clothes include a white jacket with piano key print, denim capris and heeled saddle shoes.
 She plays a coffin-shaped guitar.
 She has a pet spider named Memphis "Daddy O" Longlegs.
 Operetta's doll was designed by Natalie Villegas.

 Peri and Pearl Serpentine

 Peri and Pearl Serpentine (voiced by Rachel Staman and Cherami Leigh) are the two-headed daughters of the Hydra, first introduced as part of the Great Scarrier Reef TV/film special and doll line.
 They share the same body, but have two different heads: Peri has dark blue hair while Pearl has platinum blonde hair.
 They have white arms with webbed hands, a purple and aqua body that ends in a scaly tail, and purple fins that glow in the dark.
-They love bing and adorn gold jewelry such as a necklace and chain-and-bead belt.
+They love bling and adorn gold jewelry such as a necklace and chain-and-bead belt.